-The detection and identification of living modified organisms (LMOs) is a broad reaching activity, which can facilitate the application of several articles of the Cartagena Protocol on Biosafety.
-In the context of Article 18
+The sampling, detection and identification of living modified organisms (LMOs) is a cross-cutting and broad reaching activity, whose successful implementation can facilitate the application of several articles of the Cartagena Protocol on Biosafety.

 for implementation of the Protocol for the period 2011-2020 by the COP-MOP as per decision BS-V/16

-, several outcomes were set out that are relevant to LMO detection and identification:
+, several outcomes were set out that are relevant to LMO sampling, detection and identification, specifically:

 - Easy to use and reliable technical tools for the detection of unauthorized LMOs are developed and made available (under Focal Area 1, Operational Objective 1.6);